Operation Spiderweb: Aftermath

-Ukrainian officials said that the strikes damaged one-third of Russia's strategic cruise missile carriers, estimated to be worth billion, with $2000 drones.
+Ukrainian officials said that the strikes damaged one-third of Russia's strategic cruise missile carriers, estimated to be worth billion, with drones that cost Ukraine $2000 each.
 The Institute for the Study of War noted in its initial analysis that Russia's capacity to launch long-range missiles and drones into Ukraine may have been at least temporarily constrained.
 The Tupolev Tu-95MS and Tupolev Tu-22M3 bombers have been out of production for decades and cannot be replaced.
 Long Range Aviation's strategic nuclear capability appears to have been severely degraded.
 The Wall Street Journal suggested that the failure of intelligence to forestall the attacks could increase what it called the "paranoia" of Russian president Vladimir Putin and lead to yet more purges in Russia's domestic intelligence services.
 Some commentators and Russian military bloggers called the event Russia's Pearl Harbor.

 The Russian Ministry of Defence referred to the operation as a "terrorist attack", noting attacks on air bases in five regions of Russia but claiming that the attacks had been repelled in three of the regions.
 It confirmed damage to aircraft at the Olenya and Belaya air bases.

-TASS reported that a truck driver alleged to be involved in the attack was to be questioned by police.
+The TASS news agency reported that a truck driver alleged to be involved in the attack was to be questioned by police.
 The Russian defence ministry said that there were no casualties in the attacks they admitted, in the regions of Murmansk and Irkutsk, and that several "participants" had been arrested, although President Zelenskyy said that all operatives had safely been withdrawn from Russia.
 The BBC, citing unverified reports on Russian Telegram channel Baza, known for its links to the Russian security services, said that the drivers of the drone trucks all told similar stories of innocently delivering purported wooden cabins, receiving instructions on where to park the trucks by mobile phone.
 One driver interviewed by Russian state news agency Ria Novosti said he and other drivers were surprised by the emerging drones, and tried to knock them down by throwing stones.
-It was later confirmed that four of the truck drivers had been detained and charged on charges of terrorism while the fifth driver died when his truck caught fire.
+It was later confirmed that four of the truck drivers had been detained and faced charges of terrorism; the fifth driver died when his truck caught fire.
+As of January 2026, at least two remain in pre-trial detention and face potential sentences of 12 to 20 years.
+On September 2026 Moscow City Court released the four drivers due to lack of evidence on their involvement.